 An expert on early-modern women artists and patrons, and authority on early-modern Italian painting, Eve Straussman-Pflanzer joined the National Gallery of Art as curator and head of Italian and Spanish paintings in 2020.
 She was previously the head of the European art department and the Elizabeth and Allan Shelden Curator of European Paintings at the Detroit Institute of Arts from 2016-2020, and has held positions at Wellesley College's Davis Museum in Massachusetts, the Art Institute of Chicago, and The Metropolitan Museum of Art.

 Straussman-Pflanzer also served as assistant director of curatorial affairs and senior curator of collections at the Davis Museum, where she oversaw the reinstallation of the permanent collection and curated the first monographic exhibition in the United States devoted to the 17th-century Florentine artist Carlo Dolci.
-She has also curated By Her Hand Artemisia Gentileschi and Women Artists in Italy, 1500-1800 at the Wadsworth Atheneum Museum of Art and Detroit Institute of the Arts and Violence and Virtue: Artemisia Gentileschi's Judith Slaying Holofernes at the Art Insitute of Chicago.
+She has also curated By Her Hand Artemisia Gentileschi and Women Artists in Italy, 1500-1800 at the Wadsworth Atheneum Museum of Art and Detroit Institute of the Arts and Violence and Virtue: Artemisia Gentileschi's Judith Slaying Holofernes at the Art Institute of Chicago.
 Straussman-Pflanzer received a PhD from the Institute of Fine Arts of New York University and a BA from Smith College in Northampton, Massachusetts

 About Malachai Komanoff Bandy